 May – this month is filled with special events:

 Around the world, many countries have designated the second Sunday of May as Mother’s Day to commemorate mothers (including grandmothers, godmothers, or parents in general!).
-[In 2020, Mother’s Day was on May 10.]
 In addition to that, Christian holidays such as Ascension and Pentecost are often celebrated in the month of May.
-For Muslims, Ramadan and Eid were observed during May this year as well.
-And in Korea, even Buddha’s Birthday was celebrated on 30 May 2020 [postponed due to Covid-19].
+For Muslims, Ramadan and Eid are frequently observed during May as well.
+And in Korea, even Buddha’s Birthday is celebrated in spring – this year, on 19 May 2021.*

 What happens on these days?
-Generally, it’s all about expressing appreciation and giving presents.
-And except for Children’s Day, all of them involve flowers!* 💐 (Besides roses, favored flowers are carnations.)
+Generally, it’s all about expressing appreciation and giving presents. 💕 And except for Children’s Day, all of them involve flowers!** 💐 (Besides roses, favored flowers are actually carnations.)

 🌸 Most flowers are eye-catching, colorful or beautiful in a way. 👀